 Consensual Amorous Relationships

-The College prohibits consensual romantic and/or sexual relationships between faculty members and undergraduate students, as well as between faculty members and those graduate students for whom the faculty member has direct professional responsibility.
+The university prohibits consensual romantic and/or sexual relationships between faculty members and undergraduate students, as well as between faculty members and those graduate students for whom the faculty member has direct professional responsibility.
 The term “direct professional responsibility” refers to many faculty roles, both within and outside of the classroom, including but not limited to teaching, academic advising, coaching (athletics, drama, etc.), and service on evaluation committees (awards, prizes, etc.) and graduate or undergraduate thesis committees.
-In effect, “direct professional responsibility for students” includes the supervision of all college-sponsored academic, co-curricular, and extra-curricular activities.
+In effect, “direct professional responsibility for students” includes the supervision of all university-sponsored academic, co-curricular, and extra-curricular activities.

 The Deans of the Schools of Arts and Sciences may grant exemptions from this policy in exceptional circumstances.